-6.1 If the request for review results in a Review Panel, the Hearing will normally take place within 20 working days of the decision being taken to refer it to the Panel.
-The University will make every effort to convene a Panel within the 20

-6.2 The Panel will only address the issues successfully raised in the request for review and will not consider the complaint afresh.
+- 6.1 If the request for review results in a Review Panel, the Hearing will normally take place within 20 working days of the decision being taken to refer it to the Panel.
+The University will make every effort to convene a Panel within the 20 working days, but given the seniority of some of the staff involved in these Panels this is not always possible.
+In the event there is a delay, the Student will be kept informed of their case.
+The Hearing will be convened and conducted in accordance with the Appendix E of the 'Handbook of Student Regulations'. - 6.2 The Panel will only address the issues successfully raised in the request for review and will not consider the complaint afresh.